 The employment contract shall be considered as part-time contract where the normal weekly working time of the employee has been fixed considerably shorter compared to an equivalent employee working full-time.

-Part-time work period cannot be prescribed more than two thirds of full-time work.
-Thus, considering the fact that weekly working hours of full-time employees can be 45 hours maximum, part-time employee may be employed for 30 hours a week at the utmost.
+Part-time work period cannot be prescribed more than two-thirds of full-time work.
+Thus, considering the fact that weekly working hours of full-time employees can be 45 hours maximum, part-time employees may be employed for 30 hours a week at the utmost.

 A part-time employee cannot be subjected to any different treatment in comparison to a full-time equivalent employee merely on the grounds that his/her work is based on a part-time employment contract, unless there is a justifying ground.